 Once inside of your home adult carpet beetles lay their eggs near a food source that the larvae can feed upon once they hatch.
 Places like carpets, blankets, upholstered furniture, and clothing can all be potential egg-laying sites.
 Adults may also lay their eggs in food sources such as dry animal food, flour, grains, and seeds.
 Once the eggs hatch the larvae tend to stay close to that food source and feed on it, thereby contaminating it and damaging it- pretty interesting, right?

 As you may have already guessed the larval stage, while small in size (1/4 of an inch in length), is actually the most destructive stage of development.
 Carpet beetle larvae can take up to a year to develop into adults and if they are not stopped during that time they will continuously feed on and damage fabric items, including carpets in your home.

-If you spot adult carpet beetles flying in your home, larvae crawling along windows, floors and other surfaces, or you find large holes in furniture, carpets, clothing or other natural fabric items, or awake with a mysterious rash, then it’s time to call in the professionals.
-Here at Witt Pest Management, our professionals have the experience, patience, and pest management skills required to find all the carpet beetles that are hiding throughout your home and safely treat for them.
-We can also provide year-round prevention services to stop future problems with these small, but very invasive and troublesome pests which keeps your future carpet beetle free!
+If you spot adult carpet beetles flying in your home, larvae crawling along windows, floors, and other surfaces, or you find large holes in furniture, carpets, clothing, or other natural fabric items, or awake with a mysterious rash, then it’s time to call in the professionals.
+Here at Witt Pest Management, our professionals have the experience, patience, and pest management skills required to find all the carpet beetles that are hiding throughout your home and safely treat them.
+We can also provide year-round prevention services to stop future problems with these small, but very invasive and troublesome pests which keep your future carpet beetle free!

 Contact the carpet beetle control experts at Witt today for more information about our TopCare® home pest control plans and how they can quickly, safely, and effectively get rid of carpet beetles from your Pennsylvania home!